 After this process, the chicken meat will be softened and juicier.
 This is a great way to protect your chicken from drying out.
 An added bonus is that moist and marinated chicken takes less time to cook.

 Of course, your chicken gets flavorful after marinating.
-Since marinades contain many herbs and spices, you can mix and match them to make the flavor that you like.
+Since marinades contain numerous types of spices and herbs, you can mix and match them to make the flavor you like.

 During the osmosis process, salt, spices, and acids (like vinegar or lemon juice) in the marinade can get through the meat tissues and remain there.
 As a result, the chicken will be well infused with these potent flavors.